All Episodes

 Question for you.

-Were you in when you were in Texas, did you have In N Out burger?
+Were you in, when you were in Texas, did you have In-N-Out Burger?

 Because you love it so much.

-I'm five minutes away.
+I'm 10 minutes away.

-I d uh you're making my mouth water.
+You're making my mouth water.

 Sorry.

-I like In and Out Burger.
+I like In-N-Out Burger.

-I I want the rights to build it here in New York because they don't have one in New York.
+I want the rights to build it here in New York because they don't have one in New York.

-I'd l I'd pay for those rights tomorrow.
+I'd pay for those rights tomorrow.

-You want veggie wrap, animal style, French fries.
+Veggie wrap, animal style, French fries.

 I like it animal style and a lettuce wrap.